Culture and Etiquette in Jordan

-Your experience of Jordanian people and is likely to be that they are, almost without exception, decent, honest, respectful and courteous.
-It seems only right that you should return some of that respect by showing a grasp of some basic aspects of Jordanian customs, Arab and Muslim culture.
+Your experience of Jordanian people is likely to be that they are, almost without exception, decent, honest, respectful and courteous.
+It seems only right that you should return some of that respect by showing a grasp of some basic aspects of Jordanian, Arab and Muslim culture.

 If it’s possible to generalize, the three things that most annoy local people about foreign tourists in Jordan are immodest dress, public displays of affection and lack of social respect.
-In this section we try to explain why, and how to avoid causing upset.
+This section explains why, and how to avoid causing upset.

 As you travel through the country you will doubtless see dozens of tourists breaking these taboos (and others), sometimes unwittingly, sometimes deliberately.
 Nothing bad happens to them.
-Jordan is a relatively liberal society and there are no Saudi-style religious police marching around to throw offenders in jail.
+Jordan is a relatively liberal society and there are no religious police marching around to throw offenders in jail.
 Jordanians would never be so rude as to tell visitors to their country that they are being crass and insensitive; instead, they’ll smile and say, “Welcome to Jordan!” – but still, the damage has been done.
-You might prefer to be different.
+Despite the lack of consequences, it’s much better to show respect and follow local tradition.

-Incidentally, you may also see Jordanians acting and dressing less conservatively than we recommend here.
+Incidentally, you may also see Jordanians acting and dressing less conservatively than recommended here.
 That is, of course, their prerogative – to shape, influence or challenge their own culture from within, in whatever ways they choose.
-Tourists do not share the same rights over Jordanian culture – the onus is on visitors to fit in and to respect Jordanian etiquette and customs as much as possible.
+Tourists do not share the same rights over Jordanian culture – the onus is on visitors to fit in.

 Outward appearance is the one facet of interaction between locals and western tourists most open to misunderstandings on both sides.
 A lot of tourists, male and female, consistently flout simple dress codes, unaware of just how much it widens the cultural divide and demeans them in the eyes of local people.
 Clothes that are unremarkable at home can come across in Jordan as being embarrassing, disrespectful or offensive.